Lifetime Mortgages For The Over 60s: Full Guide For 2025

 A couple having lifetime mortgages explained by their adviser

-The amount you can borrow on an over 60’s lifetime mortgage, also known as an equity release mortgage, depends on various factors such as your age, health, the value and type of property you live in, and the lending criteria of the provider.
+The amount you can borrow on an interest-only mortgage for the over 60’s, also known as an equity release mortgage, depends on various factors such as your age, health, the value and type of property you live in, and the lending criteria of the provider.

 Lifetime mortgages are typically available to homeowners who are aged 55 or older.